JacobReynolds/the-hallway/neural-networks/back-propagation/index.md

 description: calculating gradients across your neural network
 ---

-# Back Propagation

 Back propagation is the process of taking a series of [neurons](../neuron), starting at the end, and calculating the effect each neuron has on the outcome of the network.
 We do this by calculating the gradient (see [derivative](../derivatives/)) of each node.
+A popular use of back propagation is [gradient descent](../gradient-descent/).

 ## Code

 Here's an example of an individual value node that would exist inside of a chain of nodes and the functions it needs for back propagation.
 You can think of a value node as a simplified neuron.

+==- Code example

 ```python
 class Value: